Day 21: Officially 3 weeks into our cross-country trip, we found ourselves waking up in Kansas City, Missouri.

 More than any of my other Travel Journals, this one is a continuation of my last post- Covering Five States In Two Days.
 To quickly summarize where we left off: we arrived in Kansas City just in time for the Royals game; We got a hotel upgrade to the Penthouse; I dressed half our family in the wrong team color; We got back to hotel late and exhausted.

-We hightailed it downstairs and enjoyed some amazing food!
+We hightailed it downstairs and enjoyed some amazing food (and obviously didn’t brush hair!)

 Afterwards we spent some time touring our hotel.
-Quick plug for the Kansas City Marriott (and no, I’m not getting paid to do this!)
+Quick plug for the Kansas City Marriott (and no, this is not sponsored.)
 It’s phenomenal!
 The Marriott is a combination of the latest technology (for example, incredibly efficient elevators run by computer that actually determine which one you’ll ride based on where you are heading!) and historic charm.

 Mary Grace and Miller were particularly taken with the old telephone booths in the hotel’s original lobby.
 They had absolutely NO clue what they were for before we explained it!